-The show managed to grow from a tiny seven episode first season run(thanks WGA strike!) to a giant two-part final season that was a worldwide phenomenon (thanks AMC and Netflix!)
+The show managed to grow from a short first season to a giant two-part final season that was a worldwide phenomenon.
 The finale brought levels of excitement almost beyond compare, all for a show that nobody had really heard of a couple years before.

 The Final Episode's Title Was Insanely Clever